They fled Ukraine to the Netherlands. Why are they being expelled?

 What next?

-The Council of State’s ruling cannot be appealed, meaning that people like Awodola may have to leave the country on Monday.
-The Dutch government has granted an extra 28 days for people to organise their exits, but state-covered amenities like accommodation and stipends will be removed, and after the grace period, people could be deported.
+The Council of State’s ruling cannot be appealed.
+The Dutch government has granted an extra 28 days for people to organise their exits and will let them keep their accommodation until the first week of April.
+State-covered amenities like stipends or healthcare have ceased though, and work permits are cancelled.
+After the grace period, people could be deported.

 Dutch authorities have asked third-country nationals who don’t feel safe returning to their homes to file for asylum, but most don’t fall under that category.
 About 2,700 to 2,900 of the original 4,500 who initially settled in the Netherlands still remain.